bishopsmove/Certification-Study-Guides/Microsoft/MCSD/70-486.MVC/readme.md

 ####Caveats

-This exam targets MVC 5.1 and VS2013.
+1. This exam targets MVC 5.1 and VS2013.
 A number of aspects of MVC 4 still apply, as well as the general functionality of MVC on ASP.Net, but be aware of the MVC 5.x distinctions and how VS2013 is expected to be utilized.
+2. Where the guide mentions "Implement", be prepared to know common method and parameter usage involved with said technology or namespace.

 ####Additional Resources